Massive Gauge Theories from Consistency Conditions of Amplitudes

 \subsubsection{Underlying Theories and Models}

-Now having finished constructing 4-point amplitudes for $n_V < 3$, we then set to discuss the underlying physicl theories and models for those constructions.
+Now having finished constructing four-point amplitudes for $n_V < 3$, we then set to discuss the underlying physical theories and models for those constructions.

-From one vector boson and one scalar, we can construct only one 3-point amplitude of $VVS$ and three 4-point amplitudes of $SSSS$, $SSVV$ and $VVVV$.
+From one vector boson and one scalar, we can construct only one three-point amplitude of $VVS$ and three four-point amplitudes of $SSSS$, $SSVV$ and $VVVV$.
 In constructing those amplitudes, we found all couplings are fixed by the masses, except for the scalar couplings of $SSS$ and $SSSS$.
-Moreover, by applying strong massive-massless continuation on both 3-point and 4-point amplitudes, we found that when one of the masses goes to $0$, other particles' masses and $g_{VVS}$ also go to $0$.
-This implies a common origin for the all particle masses and couplings of mass dimension, a mark of S.S.B.
-However, the relations between the masses are generally not linear.
-Physically, the nonlinearity between masses and scalar couplings being free parameters means the Higgs potential is not limited to the terms of dim $\leq$ 4, therefore can't be fixed by dim $\leq$ 4 physics only.
+Moreover, by applying strong massive-massless continuation on both three-point and four-point amplitudes, we found that when one of the masses goes to $0$, other particles' masses and $g_{VVS}$ also go to $0$.
+This implies a common origin for the all particle masses and couplings of mass dimension, a mark of SSB.
+However, the relations between the masses are generally nonlinear.
+Physically, the nonlinearity between masses and scalar couplings being free parameters indicate the Higgs potential is not limited to the terms of dim $\leq$ 4.
+In order to fix dim $\ge$ 4 terms for Higgs potential, we need to go beyond four-point in constructing amplitudes, thus is not within the scope of this paper.
 For example, we can add dim-6 SMEFT operators, or consider Coleman-Weinberg potential.
-In conclusion, the underlying constructible theory with one massive vector boson and one scalar, is massive QED with S.S.B., with the corrsponding Lagragian being composed of a vector field and a complex scalar field.
-Moroever, the specific shape of the Higgs potential cannot be determined.
+In conclusion, the underlying constructible theory with one massive vector boson and one scalar, is massive QED with SSB, with the corresponding Lagrangian being composed of a vector field and a complex scalar field.
+Moreover, the specific shape of the Higgs potential cannot be determined.